June 2012 through March 2014

 As the population doubles over the next two decades, water scarcity will become an even greater problem and will challenge farmers to improve food security through environmentally sustainable agricultural practices.

-Jordan has been host to an estimated 450,000 refugees fleeing violence and insecurity in Iraq and received hundreds of thousands of refugees from the Syria conflict.
+Jordan has been host to an estimated 450,000 refugees fleeing violence and insecurity in Iraq and 580,000 refugees to date from the Syria conflict.
 We are working to meet the needs of poor farmers, women, and these refugees, all affected by conflict, economic disparity, discrimination or a fragile resource base.

 LS: Syria Crisis Box 5